broadinstitute/warp/dockers/broad/gatk/README.md

 `

 - __What is this image:__ This image is a lightweight alpine-based image for running GATK (it includes both GATK4 & GATK3 -- 3.5 is included for backwards compatibility with HaplotypeCalling).
 - __What is GATK:__ GATK (Genome Analysis Toolkit) is the industry standard for identifying SNPs and indels in germline DNA and RNAseq data.
-See [here](https://gatk.broadinstitute.org/hc/en-us) more information.
+See [here](https://gatk.broadinstitute.org/hc/en-us) for more information.
 - __How to see GATK version used in image:__ Please see below.

 ## Versioning